hardwario/docs/chester/catalog-applications/chester-wm-bus.md

 The device has a sufficiently low power consumption that it can operate from batteries for many years.
 A version with an external power supply can also be ordered.

-CHESTER wM-BUS only receives raw hexadecimal wireless M-BUS packets.
-The device itself or HARDWARIO Cloud doesn’t decode the wM-BUS sensors data.
-Each wM-BUS sensor has its own representation of encoded data, or the packets might be encrypted.
+CHESTER wM-Bus only receives raw hexadecimal wireless M-BUS packets.
+The device itself or HARDWARIO Cloud doesn’t decode the wM-Bus sensors data.
+Each wM-Bus sensor has its own representation of encoded data, or the packets might be encrypted.
 Decoding of the raw hexadecimal values to meaningful units is up to the customer or integrator.

 This device supports the newer **LTEv2** stack and **HARDWARIO Cloud v2**.

 ## Application Variants

-**CHESTER wM-BUS** can be ordered in one of these variants:
+**CHESTER wM-Bus** can be ordered in one of these variants:

-### CHESTER wM-BUS
+### CHESTER wM-Bus

 Battery powered with 6 pcs alkaline "D" cells.

-The catalog **CHESTER wM-BUS** hardware consists of the following ordering codes:
+The catalog **CHESTER wM-Bus** hardware consists of the following ordering codes:

 * `CHESTER-M-CES` - Standard mainboard w/o supercapacitors

-* `CHESTER-B1W` - B1 carrier board with wM-BUS radio.
+* `CHESTER-B1W` - B1 carrier board with wM-Bus radio.

 See [**Ordering Codes**](../ordering-codes.md) for more details.

-### CHESTER wM-BUS DC
+### CHESTER wM-Bus DC

 Externally powered 230V DC adapter.

-The catalog **CHESTER wM-BUS DC** hardware consists of the following ordering codes:
+The catalog **CHESTER wM-Bus DC** hardware consists of the following ordering codes:

 * `CHESTER-M-CS` - Standard mainboard w/ supercapacitors

-* `CHESTER-B1W` - B1 carrier board with wM-BUS radio.
+* `CHESTER-B1W` - B1 carrier board with wM-Bus radio.

 See [**Ordering Codes**](../ordering-codes.md) for more details.

 ## Scanning and Behavior

-Addresses of the wM-BUS devices and device mode could be imported and reconfigured over the cloud.
+Addresses of the wM-Bus devices and device mode could be imported and reconfigured over the cloud.

-The device has adjustable parameters where it can scan wM-BUS devices periodically, daily, weekly or monthly.
+The device has adjustable parameters where it can scan wM-Bus devices periodically, daily, weekly or monthly.
 The scan time and other parameters can also be set.

 ## Default Configuration